AI search engines aren’t just a passing trend—they represent a transformative shift in how information is accessed, ranked, and delivered.

 Which brings us to one of the most significant insights: AI search engines still depend on traditional search engines to retrieve results.

 While AI-powered search engines excel at deconstructing complex queries and summarizing answers, they rely heavily on traditional search engines to provide the underlying information.
-Our research shows that over 90% of the sources AI search engines use to craft their responses come from the top 10 ranking results for individual sub-queries.
+Our research on AI Overviews shows that over 77% of the sources cited in AIOs come exclusively from the top 10 ranking results for individual sub-queries.

 This means that AI-driven search is still deeply tied to the principles of traditional SEO.
 If your site ranks in the top 10 for relevant queries, it’s far more likely to be included in AI search summaries.